Transport in South Africa

 South Africa has a diverse and extensive transport system that includes road, rail, air, and maritime infrastructure.
-The country has one of the most developed road networks in Africa.
+The country has the most developed road network in Africa, and the 10th-largest in the world, at approximately 750,000 kilometers.

 While many residents rely on informal minibus taxis for daily commuting, formal public transport systems, such as private bus systems, Bus Rapid Transit (BRT) routes, e-hailing license systems, and both underground and overland rail, have been implemented in major cities, to provide safer and better-regulated transit services.

 Major airports in South Africa include Cape Town International in Cape Town, King Shaka International in Durban, and OR Tambo International in Joburg.

 South Africa also features several major ports, including the advanced Port of Cape Town, Port of Durban (SA's busiest port), and the Port of Gqeberha.